Distribution Free Prediction Sets for Node Classification: Conformal Prediction for Node Classification

 by simple substitution into Equation \eqref{eq:gapbound}.
 This bound will be small if the $k$-hop neighbours of node $n+1$ are distributed similarly, which is otherwise known as \textit{homophily} \cite{homo}.

 Homophily is a key principle of many real world networks, where linked nodes often belong to the same class and have similar features, and is in crucial for good performance in many popular GNN architectures (although recent work has considered the heterophilic case, see \cite{heterognn}, which we will discuss in the future work section).
 This is also related to network \textit{homogeneity}, where nodes in a neighbourhood play similar roles in the network and are considered interchangeable on average.

+Motivated by the principle of homophily, we also explore two variants of NAPS that place more weight on closer neighbours than those further away.
+Formally we introduce a weighting function $w(k)$ setting $w_i = w(k)$ for a node $i$ that is $k$ hops from the test node $n+1$.
+In this setting, letting $\mathcal{N}^{k'}_{n+1}$ represent the nodes that are exactly $k$ hops from node $n+1$, {{similarly to \eqref{eq:graphgapbound}}} we have the coverage gap bound

+The first variant, which we call NAPS-H, uses a hyperbolic decay rate $w(k) = k^{-1}$, and the second, which we call NAPS-G, uses a geometric decay rate $w(k) = {2^{-k}}$.

 { Note that NAPS is not applicable in the transductive setting, as the fitted model $\hat{f}$ would depend on the node features in the test set, hence the conformal scores would no longer be exchangeable.
 It is however applicable in inductive settings where either the test set consists of multiple new graphs, or new nodes are added to an existing network.

-The neighbourhood depth parameter $k$ introduces a tradeoff; expanding the neighbourhood increases the sample size for calibration, but introduces nodes that may be progressively less exchangeable with the test node.
-In the form presented here we recommend only applying NAPS to large homophilous networks with dense 1 or 2 hop neighbourhoods, but we will discuss extensions in future work.}
+The neighbourhood depth parameter $K$ introduces a tradeoff; expanding the neighbourhood increases the sample size for calibration, but introduces nodes that may be progressively less topologically similar.
+In the form presented here we recommend only applying NAPS to large homophilous networks with dense 1 or 2 hop neighbourhoods, but we will discuss extensions in future work.} {